developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 Take note of the save directory for later reference.

 -----

-### Usage Notes
+### general Usage Notes
 * **The Enterprise Keyboard Designer <u>must be used only in full screen mode**</u>.
 Resizing the Enterprise Keyboard Designer application window after starting a Project can result in unpredictable behavior.
 * **The number of allowable characters in a button label field is dependent on width of the key**.
 To avoid automatic key resizing, button label should not exceed available width.
-* **The font size used for a button label is dependent on the size of the key being labelled**.
+* **The font size used for a button label is dependent on the size of the key being labeled**.
 To avoid automatic key resizing, select a point size appropriate for the size of the button.
 * **The secondary text button label field is dependent on the width of the key**.
 To avoid automatic key resizing, the secondary button label should not exceed available width.
 * **Zebra recommends that button image size not exceed 100 KB**.
 Larger images are supported but might impact performance of the layout.
+* When switching layouts, a thin white line is sometimes shown at the bottom or sides of the background key layout in the device simulator, but has no effect on the simulated display.
 * The following reserved names must not be used in Model Input fields (PressAction, LongPressAction, etc.) or in KeyEvents:
  * Scantrigger
  * deviceInfo